Written byRivers Wong

-Now that you've formatted the WD My passport hard drive, you are safe to erase this external hard drive to make it work again.
+After you get files off the WD My passport hard drive, you are safe to erase this external hard drive to make it work again.
 Reformatting will fix the unreadable error and the drive can be ready to use.
 Then you can copy the recovered data back.

 However, if the solutions above don't fix the WD My Passport unreadable issue for you, or your WD My Passport even won't show up on Mac, it's probably the drive has been physically damaged.
 In that case, you should send it to a local data recovery service or replace it with a new one.

 Hope these solutions have helped you fix the WD My Passport corrupted or unreadable issue.
 If you have any question about this article, stay in touch with us for further assistance.
 Specifically, we'd love to hear if you have other solutions for this issue.